LivePersonInc/developer-center/pages/documents/RichMessaging/StructuredContent/Introduction-to-Structured-Content.md

 For more general information about using the SDK to integrate bots, please refer to the [Solution’s documentation](products-customer-facing-bots-overview.html).

-Once the bot exists, the developer will perform the same transformation as with the Agent Workspace Widget:
+Once the bot exists, you will perform the same transformation as with the Agent Workspace Widget:

 * convert the data to the correct template with the desired elements
 * send the template to the consumer with the Agent Workspace SDK command